 These stuffed pasta shells are a perfect easy dinner for two!
 They’re packed full of pesto, spinach, roasted red peppers and mini mozzarella balls.
 This means that they’re suitable for vegetarians, as well as super delicious and comforting!
 They’re baked in a homemade tomato sauce with plenty of herbs and gorgeous tomato flavours for maximum deliciousness.

 This week, I’ve been off school for the Easter holidays, which means I’ve been testing a ton of recipes as well as revising for my exams in a couple of months!
 So far, all these recipes have been a great success!
-In fact, let me know in the comments what you’d like to see next out of:
+In fact, here are a handful of them:

 - fudgy cinnamon and white chocolate blondies